The 10 Steps to Complete Before | After Your Freshman Advising and Registration Session

 – – – – – – – – –

-Having all your completed and official transcripts and score reports in your admissions file is important!
-Be sure to submit all original and final (non-CUNY) transcripts and score reports (Advanced Placement, etc.) electronically to the Undergraduate Admissions Office (UA) via email to admissions@qc.cuny.edu.
+Having all of your official transcripts and score reports demonstrating Prior Learning in your admissions file is very important.
+Be sure to submit all original and final (non-CUNY) transcripts electronically to the Undergraduate Admissions Office (UA) via email to transcript@qc.cuny.edu.
+AP, International Baccalaureate and CLEP scores should be sent via College Board to University Application Processing Center (UAPC).

 Please note that UA cannot grant you any college credits unless official transcripts/score reports are on file.

-It is important that you provide academic advisors with this information at your Virtual Freshman Advising Session so that they can help to determine how much and what type of credit you may be awarded by the Admissions Office.
+Note: It is important that you provide academic advisors with this information during your Freshman Advising Session so that they can help to determine how much and what type of credit you may be awarded by the Admissions Office.
 Advisors who have this information can advise you against taking duplicative courses and thereby losing credit.

 You can check if your transfer credits have been processed by QC by accessing your Transfer Credit Report via CUNYfirst.
 Click here for more information.